-I was lying in bed late at night researching possible travel destinations here in southeast Asia when I stumbled upon a blog post by a young lady sharing her experiences of living in Vietnam.
+I was lying in bed late at night researching possible travel destinations in Southeast Asia when I stumbled upon a blog post by a young lady sharing her experiences of living in Vietnam.

 And then it happened.

-Believe it or not, this woman had the audacity to talk down on Thai beer, going on about how much better the beer in Vietnam was in contrast to the poor selection in Thailand.
+Believe it or not, this woman had the audacity to talk down on Thai beer, going on about how much better the beer in Vietnam was in contrast to the Pisswasser sold in Thailand.

 I was infuriated.

-And for a second I actually contemplated commenting how clueless she was, and how smooth that bottle of Singha I had a couple hours earlier went down…
+And for a split second, I contemplated commenting how clueless she was, and how smooth that bottle of Singha I had a couple hours earlier went down…

 But I have a life and a head on my shoulders, so I refrained from indulging in such foolishness.
-For a split-second though, I got worked up… over a bottle of beer.
+For a moment though, I got worked up… over a bottle of fuckin beer.

 A Modern Disease